-Unfortunately the device doesn’t have an IP rating, meaning that you will need to be extremely careful when using the phone around water, as this will damage the device.
+You will need to be extremely careful when using the phone around water, as this will damage the device.

 The Moto G6 Play has a 5.7-inch IPS LCD display with an 18:9 aspect ratio giving users lots of space on the front of the screen.

 Now because of the amount of space you get on this phone, its ideal for browsing social media, watching Netflix and YouTube videos too, the overall media experience on the display was great.